CADmium-Co/CADmium/README.md

   - [ ] Zoom camera to cursor, not center
   - [ ] Fix pan speed being mismatched on x and y
 - [ ] Export
-  - [ ] Proper scaling on .obj and .step exports (currently the units are off)
+  - [x] Proper scaling on .obj and .step exports
   - [ ] .dxf export for sketches
 - [ ] Units
   - [ ] Make it clear what units the whole file is in
 - [ ] Marketing
   - [ ] Youtube video demonstrations
+    - [x] Create a Youtube Channel
     - [ ] A simple cube
     - [ ] A plate with screw holes
     - [ ] Something pretty complex